-Innovative companies across the US claim billions in R&D tax credits each year, but most still go to large corporations.
-Recent changes create new access for SMBs and even pre-revenue startups to one of America's biggest tax incentives.
+Companies claim billions in R&D tax credits each year, but most still go to large corporations.
+Now startups and SMBs can take advantage of America's biggest tax incentive.

 The federal R&D tax credit was originally established in the early 1980’s to stimulate growth in the US economy.
 Recent legislation has changed the game, broadening access to this significant benefit.